 \subsubsection{\textbf{Proactive XAI tutorials are imperative to improve the XAI usefulness.}}

 Both our pilot study and the two tasks illustrate that \textbf{providing users with instructions on how to use XAI is crucial}.
-Particularly, echoing to the ``Mixed-initiative'' design principle, we proactively give hints of XAI use patterns (\ie how to use AI explanations) for improving writing during the conversations.
-In Table~\ref{tab:use_pattern}, we exemplify a set of use patterns to resolve different AI writing feedback.
+Particularly, echoing the ``Mixed-initiative'' design principle, we proactively give hints of XAI use patterns (\ie how to use AI explanations) for improving writing during the conversations.
+In Table~\ref{tab:use_pattern}, we exemplify a set of user patterns to resolve different AI writing feedback.

 From Figure~\ref{fig:user_needs} (A1) and (B1), we can observe that 72.73\% (8 out of 11) users and 37.5\% (3 out of 8) users prioritize ``Tutorial'' explanations as top-2 during Task 1 and 2, respectively.
-Similarly, in Figure~\ref{fig:user_needs} (A2) and (B2), the accumulated counts of ``Tutorial'' explanations also ranked within top-3 in both Task 1 and 2, indicating a high user demands of checking tutorial/hints of XAI usage patterns.
+Similarly, in Figure~\ref{fig:user_needs} (A2) and (B2), the accumulated counts of ``Tutorial'' explanations also ranked within top-3 in both Task 1 and 2, indicating a high user demand for checking tutorial/hints of XAI usage patterns.

 Furthermore, we also observe a decreasing trend of ``Tutorial'' explanation needs over time by comparing Task 1 and Task 2.
-This potentially indicates that users are gradually being more proficient of using AI explanations for their own needs.
+This potentially indicates that users are gradually being more proficient in using AI explanations for their own needs.